Exploring 20 unique mint varieties

 ginger mint plant

-Ginger mint is known for its variegated foliage, with light green leaves streaked in yellow and accented by subtle reddish stems, although sometimes it only has solid green leaves.
-It’s a natural hybrid of spearmint and cornmint.
+Ginger mint is generally known for having variegated foliage, with light green leaves streaked in yellow and accented by subtle reddish stems, although it can also have solid green leaves on occasion.
+It’s a natural hybrid of Spearmint and Cornmint.

 Flowers: Pale purple